 - The grapes really compliment the chicken, while the celery and walnuts add great crunch.

-The Ingredients You’ll Need to Make Chicken Salad at Home
+The Ingredients Needed to Make This Chicken Salad Recipe –

 - Chicken.
 You’ll need four cups of cooked, chopped chicken.
 Use a rotisserie chicken from the grocery to keep it super easy and fast.